Fine Lines Treatment

 Non-preventable (intrinsic) factors

 Genetics, baseline skin type and time all influence how skin ages.
 With age, cell turnover slows, fibroblasts make less and lower-quality collagen and elastin, and the barrier tends to run drier.
 The dermal–epidermal junction flattens, so the surface looks less taut.
 Hormonal shifts across the lifespan can further reduce collagen and epidermal lipids.
-These intrinsic changes explain why skin gradually looks thinner, drier and more lined even without heavy sun exposure [4] [7].
+These intrinsic changes explain why skin gradually looks thinner, drier and more lined even without heavy sun exposure [4][7].
+Deep wrinkles and scars may also develop as a result of these intrinsic ageing processes.

 Preventable (extrinsic) factors